 A diverse landscape and a unique open-air geological showcase, Gros Morne brings to life the planet’s history and that of Newfoundland’s rural culture.
 Cruise a cliff-lined freshwater fjord, stroll across 500 million years of the earth’s past in an hour, visit a colourful coastal village, and hike a rare exposed piece of the Earth’s mantle.
 Explore on your own for a day or longer, or join guided activities including interpretive walks and a boat trip.

 The Lobster Cove Head Lighthouse has always been a place of gathering for coastal people of Newfoundland.
 Explore this historical lighthouse, partake in coastal adventures and enjoy seaside walks or a picnic with a view at Lobster Cove Head.
-Open from the Victoria Day long weekend in May to Thanksgiving in October.

 An easy walk past natural bog and forest leads to the dock for a scenic boat trip up Western Brook Pond, cruising the base of sheer cliff walls where waterfalls tumble, to the end of the freshwater fjord.
-Daily Mid-May to Mid-October

 Trek to the top of Gros Morne Mountain, the park’s high point, on a challenging, one-day, 16-kilometer loop.
 Hike from lowland to alpine terrain amid wildflowers and wildlife, enjoying panoramic views from the summit.
-Mountain summit open July to late November.